connexcs/docs/getting-started.md

 ## Provider Rate Card

-This tutorial will guide you on how to manage provider rate card.

 From the Dashboard, click on the tab of rate card, highlighted in the centre of the page, and also you can go to the **Management** and select **_Rate Cards_**.

 ![alt text][ratecard-dashboard-new]